JamesMGreene/gh-cover-letter/README.md

 detail-oriented nature.
  - I am _obsessed_ with the three Cs of open source: [creating, contributing, and consuming][cover-letter/open-source].
  - I have an unabashed love for JavaScript that most engineers consider unhealthy.
- - Oh, and &mdash; in case you couldn't tell &mdash; I am already crazy about GitHub. :heart_eyes:
+ - Oh, and&mdash;in case you couldn't tell&mdash;I am already crazy about GitHub. :heart_eyes:

 ---